Segoe: Segoe UI

 Segoe UI ("User Interface") is a member of the Segoe family used in Microsoft products for user interface text, as well as for some online user assistance material, intended to improve the consistency in how users see all text across all languages.
 It is distinguishable from its predecessor Tahoma and the OS X user interface font Lucida Grande by its rounder letters.
 Segoe UI was produced by Monotype Imaging.

-Light and Semibold versions of Segoe UI were introduced with Windows 7.I remember the team creating a special ligature in the Segoe UI font (used in Windows) to make "S" and "t" align beautifully for the word "Start". says Jensen Harris, former Director of User Experience at Microsoft.
+Segoe UI was first introduced with Windows Vista.
+Light, Semibold and Symbol versions of Segoe UI were introduced with Windows 7.
+A Semilight version of Segoe UI was introduced with Windows 8 in order to make a perfect lightweight down to 11 pixels.
+Black and Emoji versions of Segoe UI were introduced with Windows 8.1, but only for Latin, Greek and Cyrillic scripts.
+A Historic version of Segoe UI was introduced with Windows 10.
+A Variable version of Segoe UI was introduced with Windows 11.I remember the team creating a special ligature in the Segoe UI font (used in Windows) to make "S" and "t" align beautifully for the word "Start". says Jensen Harris, former Director of User Experience at Microsoft.

-In Windows 8, 8.1, 10 and 11, Segoe UI has undergone a number of changes and stylistic additions:
+In October 2011, Segoe UI underwent a number of changes and stylistic additions that remain present in subsequent versions: